 WBL FTE is calculated based on the actual hours of WBL experience.
-Pursuant to WAC 392-121-124, FTE is calculated differently for each type of WBL category.
+As defined in WAC 392-121-124, FTE is calculated differently for each type of WBL category.

 - Divide the monthly actual hours of instructional WBL by 100. - Divide the monthly actual hours of cooperative WBL by 200.